 Freedom of housing choice is a hallmark of the housing choice voucher (HCV) program.
 In general, HUD regulations impose few restrictions on where families may live or move with HCV assistance.
-This chapter sets forth HUD regulations and PHA policies governing moves within or outside COC's jurisdiction in two parts:
+This chapter sets forth HUD regulations and PHA policies governing moves within or outside the PHA's jurisdiction in two parts:

 Part I: Moving with Continued Assistance.
-This part covers the general rules that apply to all moves by a family assisted under COC's HCV program, whether the family moves to another unit within COC's jurisdiction or to a unit outside COC's jurisdiction under portability.
+This part covers the general rules that apply to all moves by a family assisted under the PHA's HCV program, whether the family moves to another unit within the PHA's jurisdiction or to a unit outside the PHA's jurisdiction under portability.

 Part II: Portability.
-This part covers the special rules that apply to moves by a family under portability, whether the family moves out of or into COC's jurisdiction.
-This part also covers the special responsibilities that COC has under portability regulations and procedures.
+This part covers the special rules that apply to moves by a family under portability, whether the family moves out of or into the PHA's jurisdiction.
+This part also covers the special responsibilities that the PHA has under portability regulations and procedures.